Ioana-Simion/egnn-jax/blogpost.md

 ## **Equivariance in Neural Networks**

-As equivariance is prevalent in the natural sciences \[1, 2, 3\], it makes sense to utilize them for our neural networks, especially given the evidence suggesting that it significantly improves performance through increasing the network's generalizability \[8\].
-Because of this, various techniques have been created based on this idea \[9, 10, 11\] and are still being expanded upon.
+As equivariance is prevalent in the natural sciences \[1, 2, 3, 11, 17\], it makes sense to utilize them for our neural networks, especially given the evidence suggesting that it significantly improves performance through increasing the network's generalizability \[8\].
+One large area within this subfield of deep learning is learning 3D translation and rotation symmetries, where various techniques have been created such as Graph Convolutional Neural Networks \[9\] and Tensor Field Networks \[10\].

-As a baseline, we compare our methods to varying architectures, with the first being the Graph Neural Network (GNN).
-It was introduced to bridge the gap between deep learning and graph processing as it operates within the graph domain \[4, 15, 16\].
-Here, we compare our method to that of \[5\], as it is a GNN implementation which inputs the relative squared distance between two coordinates into the edge operation.
-This method bypasses any expensive computations/approximations in comparison while retaining high performance levels, making it preferable compared to most other GNN architectures.
+Following these works, more efficient implementations have emerged, with the first being the Equivariant Graph Neural Network (EGNN) \[5\].
+Based on the GNN \[4, 15, 16\], which follows a message passing scheme, it innovates by inputting the relative squared distance between two coordinates into the edge operation.
+This specific method bypasses any expensive computations/approximations relative to other, similar methods while retaining high performance levels, making it preferable compared to most other GNN architectures.

-For all the aforementioned methods, we evaluate and reproduce their performance on the QM9 \[12, 13\] and N-body \[14\] datasets.
-The former is used to evaluate the model performances on invariant tasks due to only requiring property predictions.
-Meanwhile, the latter is to test how well each model can handle equivariance in the data.
+More recently, though, transformer architectures have been utilized within the field of equivariant models.
+While not typically used for these types of problems due to how they were originally developed for sequential tasks \[20, 21\], recent work has suggested their effectiveness to such issues \[7, 18, 19\].
+This is possible through the incorporation of domain-related inductive biases, allowing them to model geometric constraints and operations.
+In addition, one property of transformers is that they assume full adjacency by default, which is something that can be adjusted to better match the local connectivity of GNN approaches.

+Here we expand upon this idea by introducing a dual encoder architecture, where unlike most other approaches, the node and edge information are encoded separately.
+This provides a novel benefit in the form of ...

 ## **<a name="recap">Recap of Equivariance</a>**